js20org/automate-cli/README.md

 # README

-This is a developer CLI designed to automate common problems for js20 apps.
+This is a developer CLI designed to automate common developer tasks.
-This CLI solves the following problems:
+It solves the following problems:

-* [Commit helper] Automates git add, commit, branch checkout, PR creation
+1. **[Commit helper]** Automates git add, commit, branch checkout, PR creation
-* [Private package repository] Allows you to publish packages in a local repository.
+2. **[Private package repository]** Allows you to publish packages in a local repository.
 Useful for you private proprietary repositories that you do not want to share with 3rd party providers.
 Automatic semantic release and changelog is built in out of the box.
-* [Project templates] Allows you to create project templates and then generate project boilerplates for new projects
+3. **[Project templates]** Allows you to create project templates and then generate project boilerplates for new projects

 ## Install, update